dhsc-govuk/FingertipsNext/frontend/fingertips-frontend/README.md

 ### Running the Development Server

-To run the Next development server:
+To run the Next development server, as well as the containers required for the API backend, you will need to have Docker running and then run the following NPM script:

 ```bash
 npm run dev